Release date: October 2, 2019

 “I’m sure you could have.”

-Enya swallowed, her throat suddenly parched.
+Enya swallowed, suddenly parched.

 “Well, he’s gone now.
 Enjoy your drink.”
 He motioned to her glass and took a seat a few places farther down the long wooden bar, leaving three empty barstools between them.
 Stunned, she watched the bartender approach him.
 Quickly, she glanced at her rescuer’s fingers.
 No wedding ring.
 So why had he not taken the seat next to hers after so gallantly rescuing her?